-- If a competitor approaches you with a proposal you think is not compliant with competition rules, it is not sufficient to stay silent.
-You must inform the Legal team of the situation. - Wherever you are in doubt about compliance with competition rules, consult the Legal team in advance of meetings or discussions.
+If a competitor approaches you with a proposal you think is not compliant with competition rules, it is not sufficient to stay silent, but you must clearly voice your concern about compliance with competition rules and inform the Legal team of the situation.

+Wherever you are in doubt about compliance with competition rules, consult the Legal team in advance of meetings or discussions.